peterhinch/micropython-iot/docs/PB_LINK.md

 The `esp_link.py` driver sends periodic keepalives to the Pyboard.
 The `AppBase` pyboard client reboots the ESP8266 if these stop being received.
-This cab be verified with a serial connection to the ESP8266 and issuing `ctrl-c`.
+This can be verified with a serial connection to the ESP8266 and issuing `ctrl-c`.

 ###### [Contents](./PB_LINK.md#0-iot-design-for-clients-lacking-a-lan-interface)